Honolulu in 24 Hours: Our Ultimate 1-Day Itinerary for First-Time Travelers

 The Surfjack Hotel & Swim Club

-If you want to stay in Honolulu without breaking the bank, book yourself in at the Surfjack Hotel.
-Offering vintage-inspired bungalows and suites five minutes from Waikiki Beach, the hotel is the perfect place to base yourself to make the most of your Honolulu day trip.
+If you want to stay in Honolulu without breaking the bank, we’d recommend booking yourself in at the Surfjack Hotel.
+We think these vintage-inspired bungalows and suites, five minutes from Waikiki Beach, are a great base to make the most of our Honolulu day trip.

 The Laylow, Autograph Collection